Meniscus lesion

 Acute meniscus tears usually occur when the knee is stretched while rotating.
 This squeezes the meniscus between the femur and tibia.
 Internal meniscus injuries are 3 times more common than external ones.
 Meniscus injuries in children are very rare.

-The vast majority of meniscus ‘lesions’ are due to normal wear and tear that does not cause symptoms and therefore does not require treatment (Sihvonen R. et al 2013).
-Most meniscus lesions are thus comparable to ‘wrinkles in the skin’ – they affect image quality but are not a disease requiring treatment.
+The vast majority of meniscal ‘lesions’ are caused by normal wear and tear, which does not cause symptoms and therefore does not require treatment (Sihvonen R. et al 2013).
+Most meniscal lesions can therefore be compared to ‘wrinkles in the skin’ – they affect the image quality, but do not constitute a condition requiring treatment.

 Symptoms